ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-5-3.md

-Chapter 4: Developing Emotional Intelligence as a Leader: Managing Emotions Effectively as a Leader
+Managing Emotions Effectively as a Leader
 ===================================================================================================

 Emotional intelligence is essential for effective leadership.
 In this chapter, we will explore strategies for developing emotional intelligence and managing emotions effectively as a leader.